-During the current year, net cash provided by operating activities decreased by \$932,695.
-This was the result of increased transfers to the University of Florida for professional services.
+During the current year, net cash provided by operating activities decreased by \$63,452.
+This was the result of increased transfers to the University of Florida for professional services and general operating support.

 Funds from Investing Activities

 During the current year, there were no investing activities.